Tap into your brand heritage to revive your brand's position and values.

-In his book The World is Flat, Thomas Friedman claimed that the industrial-era organisation is being replaced by more connected organisations who are open to collaboration, building external relationships in globalised markets and listening to their audience, their users.
-The John Deere example shows that organisations who have stood the test to time can also retain their relevancy too.
+In his book The World is Flat, Thomas Friedman claimed that the industrial-era organization is being replaced by more connected organizations that are open to collaboration, building external relationships in globalized markets and listening to their audience, their users.
+The John Deere example shows that organizations who have stood the test to time can also retain their relevancy too.

 Survival skills for the connected economy